-The decrease in interest income and gains and losses from marketable securities, net, during the first quarter of 2021, principally reflected lower yields, offset with higher combined cash, bank deposits and marketable securities balances held.
+The decrease in interest income and gains and losses from marketable securities, net, during both the second quarter and first half of 2021, principally reflected lower combined bank deposits and marketable securities balances held (mainly as a result of the acquisition of Intrinsix in May 2021) and lower yields.

 We review our monthly expected major non-U.S. dollar denominated expenditures and look to hold equivalent non-U.S. dollar cash balances to mitigate currency fluctuations.
-However, our Euro cash balances increase significantly on a quarterly basis beyond our Euro liabilities, mainly from the French research tax benefits applicable to Crédit Impôt Recherche (CIR), which is generally refunded every three years.
-This has resulted in an increase in foreign exchange loss during the first quarter of 2021 due to the devaluation of our Euro cash balances as the U.S. dollar strengthened significantly during this period as compared to the Euro.
+However, our Euro cash balances increase significantly on a quarterly basis beyond our Euro liabilities, mainly from the French research tax benefits applicable to CIR, which is generally refunded every three years.
+This has resulted in an increase in foreign exchange loss during the first half of 2021 due to the devaluation of our Euro cash balances as the U.S. dollar strengthened significantly during this period as compared to the Euro.